SyseAdmine/mol.help/README.md

 We (at LibreOffice)) would love to get rid of .xhp and use HTML5 as source and target of translations.

 This repo is a private experiment of mine.

+After finishing my initial commits I want to experiment with HUGO and SPHINX.

 Any help appreciated.